 ‘Our journey together has come to an end.’

-More complex still is this example from the Mod A text pair, Nineteen Eighty-Four and Metropolis.
-In Mod A students are required to show how two texts explore similar ideas in different ways on the basis of their context.
+More complex still is this example from the Common Module text, Nineteen Eighty-Four.
+In the Common Module, students are required to show how texts explore human experiences.
 A student might have to show how, for example, Orwell’s novel Nineteen Eighty-Four explores the impact of state manipulation of reality on the minds of the population.
 A student might pick this passage, which clearly relates to that theme:

 “The past, he reflected, had not merely been altered, it had been actually destroyed.
 For how could you establish even the most obvious fact when there existed no record outside your own memory?
 He tried to remember in what year he had first heard mention of Big Brother.
 He thought it must have been at some time in the ‘sixties, but it was impossible to be certain.
 In the Party histories, of course, Big Brother figured as the leader and the guardian of the Revolution since its very earliest days.
 His exploits had been gradually pushed backwards in time until already they extended into the fabulous world of the ‘forties and the ‘thirties, when the capitalists in their strange cylindrical hats still rode through the streets of London in great gleaming motor-cars or horse carriages with glass sides.
 There was no knowing how much of this legend was true and how much invented.
 Winston could not even remember at what date the Party itself had come into existence.
 He did not believe he had ever heard the word Ingsoc before 1960, but was possible that in its Oldspeak form – ‘English Socialism’, that is to say – it had been current earlier.
 Everything melted into mist.
 Sometimes indeed, you could put your finger on a definite lie.
 It was not true, for example, as was claimed in the Party history books, that the Party had invented aeroplanes.
 He remembered aeroplanes since his earliest childhood.
 But you could prove nothing.
 There was never any evidence.”